northbright/Notes/Android/framework/Home_button_can't_work.md

     GoogleSetupWizard w

 * How to fix:
-    * Insert a new record into `/data/data/com.android.providers.settings/databases/settings.db` to set `device_provisioned` to 1:
+    * Insert a new record into `global` table of `/data/data/com.android.providers.settings/databases/settings.db` to set `device_provisioned` to 1:

             adb root  // need root permission
             adb shell